-- This happens a lot in Formula 1 racing events where the winner got splashed by carbonated alcoholic beverages (usually champagne).
-As Trope Codifier of racing sports, other racing competitions as NASCAR use the same kind of celebration for first places.
-The tradition in motor racing began accidentally in 1966, when Jo Siffert was presented with a magnum of champagne after winning the Le Mans 24 Hours, and the bottle erupted as he opened it.
+- This happens a lot in Formula One racing events where the winner got splashed by carbonated alcoholic beverages (usually champagne).note As Trope Codifier of racing sports, other racing competitions such as NASCAR use the same kind of celebration for race winners.
+The tradition in motor racing began accidentally in 1966, when Jo Siffert was presented with a magnum of champagne after winning the 24 Hours of Le Mans, and the bottle erupted as he opened it.

 - The Washington Nationals have the tradition of pouring Hershey's chocolate sauce on the player who hit the walk-off, which was started by ace pitcher Max Scherzer.

 - Teams will often upgrade to spraying champagne all over the locker room when they clinch important postseason milestones like making the playoffs or winning the World Series.

 - When Duke's Mayo took over the sponsorship of the college football bowl game played in Charlotte, NC, it was humorously suggested that the winning coach get mayonnaise dumped over his head.
 In 2021, Duke's Mayo offered a donation of $10,000 to a charity of the team's choice if the winning coach gets drenched in their product.
 Both coaches, Shane Beamer of the South Carolina Gamecocks and Mack Brown of the North Carolina Tar Heels, took them up on it; in the end, Beamer got the drench.

 - It's not the only bowl game with an unusual victory shower:

 - The Cheez-It Bowl, sponsored by Kellogg's and named for the company's brand of snack crackers, uses Cheez-Its.